-- 9. A key aspect of the work of the Committee in 2022/23 was in relation to the Remuneration of the Vice Chancellor.
-Other aspects of the Committee's work are detailed below. - 10.
-The Committee reviewed and approved its annual report to the Board for 2021/22. - 11.
-In year one decision was made via e-mail circulation: - On 9 March 2023 the Committee was asked by e-mail circulation of a paper to approve the following regarding the pay award for point 52 of the pay framework and staff on the Corporate Leaders pay scales (A, B and C):
+- 10. A key aspect of the work of the Committee in 2023/24 was in relation to the Remuneration of the Vice Chancellor.
+Other aspects of the Committee's work are detailed below. - 11.
+The Committee reviewed and approved its annual report to the Board for 2022/23. - 12.
+The Committee discussed and agreed the Corporate Leader pay award for 2023/24.
+With the work on the refreshed pay, benefits and reward framework for Corporate Leaders underway